vectordotdev/vector/website/content/en/highlights/2022-05-18-vrl-iteration-support.md

 a request][] for any special purpose function that would make your program easier to maintain and/or more performant to run.

+For more details on the design of this feature, you can read our technical [RFC][].

 We hope you are as happy with this enhancement to VRL as we are.
 Iteration support unlocks one of the last areas for which many of you had to fall back to the [LUA runtime transform][].
 You can now keep your remapping logic in VRL,